[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Datapeak 2500 125 17.0 2810 128 19.0 +12.4%

-The calculation method for each value is as follows.
+The calculation method for each value is as follows:

-• ARR/NRR/OPM Average: Simple average of the 3 months (Oct–Dec) for that year (same for both 2024 and 2025).
+• ARR/NRR/OPM averages: Simple average of the 3 months (Oct–Dec) for that year (same for both 2024 and 2025).
 For example, CloudNova's 2025 NRR average is (119 + 120 + 121) ÷ 3 = 120, and 2025 OPM average is (13 + 13.5 + 14) ÷ 3 = 13.5.
 Similarly for 2024: NRR average (116 + 117 + 118) ÷ 3 = 117, OPM average (11 + 11.5 + 12) ÷ 3 = 11.5.

-• ARR YoY: (2025 ARR Average ÷ 2024 ARR Average − 1) × 100.
+• ARR YoY: (2025 ARR average ÷ 2024 ARR average − 1) × 100.
 For CloudNova: 2025 ARR average (1900 + 1950 + 2000) ÷ 3 = 1950, 2024 ARR average (1600 + 1625 + 1650) ÷ 3 = 1625, so (1950 ÷ 1625 − 1) × 100 = +20.0%.

-4.2 Attaching to Chat and Requesting Aggregation
+4.2 Attach to Chat and Request Aggregation

-The aggregation results matched the acceptance criteria from 4.1 (CloudNova ARR YoY +20.0%, StreamForge +10.2%, Datapeak +12.4%, NRR and OPM all matched).
+The aggregation results matched the pass criteria from 4.1 (CloudNova ARR YoY +20.0%, StreamForge +10.2%, Datapeak +12.4%, NRR and OPM all matched).

 Test screen showing from attachment to aggregation results

-5.1 Purpose of Verification
+5.1 Purpose of This Verification

 Files uploaded in Copilot Studio use Microsoft Dataverse to ingest raw files and create indexes and vector embeddings.